ubernatural/open-process-imaging/README.md

 The technology exists to 'scan' colour and B&W negatives quickly and with very high quality using a digital SLR camera and a good macro lens.
 Scanning negatives (often quite old negatives) has historically been challenging because even if you had access to a good quality scanner it takes a very long time.
 Once you get the scan it takes another very long time to get the colours and tones to an acceptable state.
 With recent software like Negative Lab Pro (an Adobe Lightroom Plugin) this is made much faster and simpler.

 Taking a picture of the negative with a good macro lens and SLR camera means that you can get images that are nearly the full resolution of the camera's sensor.
 In my case I use a camera with an 18MP sensor; nearly all of that is dedicated to capturing the negative.
-As a result, the final image is nearly a full 18MP, far more than a standard (non-pro) lab would give with their scans.
+As a result, the final image is nearly a full 18MP, more than a standard (non-pro) lab would give with their scans.
 Additionally, you will shoot the image in RAW format which gives a lot of flexibility for adjusting the colours and cropping as you need.

 A high quality macro lens is essential for this process.
 You want one that has a 1:1 ratio, meaning the lens can focus close enough so that an object 35mm across fits across the entire camera sensor.
-There is no scaling up needed for a 35mm negative scan then; it is all completely optical enlargement.
+There is no scaling up needed for a 35mm negative scan; it is all completely optical enlargement.

 # Equipment List
 For those of you who want to do this yourselves there are lots of resources online but here is a quick list of the equipment I use right now, in case you want to copy my process: